-Hot stone massage is a specialty massage where the therapist uses smooth, heated stones as an extension of their own hands, or by placing them on the body.
+Hot stone massage is a specialty massage where the therapist uses smooth, heated stones as an extension of his or own hands, or by placing them on the body.
 The heat can be both deeply relaxing and help warm up tight muscles so the therapist can work more deeply, more quickly.

-Hot stones warmed by fire were used by Native Americans to treat aching muscles, but the modern revival of hot stones in massage is generally credited to Mary Nelson, a native of Tucson, Arizona.
+Hot stones warmed by a fire were originally used by Native Americans to treat aching muscles, but the modern revival of hot stones in massage is generally credited to Mary Nelson, a native of Tucson, Arizona.

 She trademarked her style of hot stone massage, called LaStone Therapy, which has a Native American spiritual component and requires training and certification.